 1. Midi dresses for the win – Midi dresses are pretty much perfect, no matter what height you are.
-Maxi dresses can be tricky if you’re on the shorter or taller end of the spectrum because you run the risk of them being too short or too long.
-Short dresses don’t always work well for us tall girls because they tend to be a little too short, which does not work for me at all.
+Maxi dresses can be tricky if you’re on the shorter or taller end of the spectrum because you run the risk of them being the wrong length.
+Short dresses don’t always work well for us tall girls because they’re a little too short.
+Honestly, short dresses really do not work for me at all.
 I am clearly on the taller side (I’m about 5’10”), so midi dresses usually hit me right below the knee.

-2. Try a wrap dress with a bold print – It’s no surprise that a wrap dress can be one of the most flattering cuts for any woman, no matter what size you are.
-I love the idea of a wrap dress with a bold print, as it creates a slimming effect and helps distribute the focus to the dress as a whole, rather than one specific body part or area.
-A wrap dress is perfect if you have a larger bust as well (and is also nursing friendly, which is a bonus for me!)
+2. Try a wrap dress with a bold print – It’s no surprise that a wrap dress can be one of the most flattering cuts for any woman.
+No matter what size you are they look great.
+I love the idea of a wrap dress with a bold print.
+It creates a slimming effect and helps distribute the focus to the dress as a whole, rather than one specific body part or area.
+A wrap dress is perfect if you have a larger bust as well.
+They are also usually nursing friendly, which is a bonus for me!

-4. Patterns are your new best friend – I feel like a lot of times when a woman has a large bust or is curvy, she tends to stray away from bold prints and patterns.
-I think the fear is that it will draw too much attention, however I feel like a great pattern can help draw attention away from any one particular body part.
+4. Patterns are your new best friend – A lot of times when a woman has a large bust or is curvy, she tends to stray away from bold prints and patterns.
+I think the fear is that it will draw too much attention.
+I feel like a great pattern can help draw attention away from any one particular body part.
 It creates visual interest, and allows you to not have to worry about piling on the accessories!